 babbling bubbles from tap"

 Onomatopoeia words are great ways to describe how a person sounds when they talk.
 Sounds that come from the back of the throat tend to start with a gr- sound whereas sounds that come out of the mouth through the lips, tongue and teeth begin with mu-.
 Examples of vocal onomatopoeia sounds include:

 3. Collision sounds - Collisions can occur between two or more objects.
 Sounds that begin with cl- usually indicate collisions between metal or glass objects, and words that end in -ng are sounds that resonate.
 Words that begin with th- usually describe dull sounds like soft but heavy things hitting wood or earth.
 Examples of these sound words include:

 5. Animal sounds - Words related to animal noises often have long vowel sounds, such as "oo" or "ay."
 If you've spent time in other countries, you know that animals speak different languages too.
 Depending on where a chicken is from, for example, she might cluck-cluck, bok-bok, tok-tok, kot-kot or cotcotcodet.
-In the United States, however, animals speak English:
+We'll stick with English for now: